 \subsection{Descriptive Analysis}

-We start with descriptive analysis results to give an overview of the dataset.
+We start with descriptive analysis to give an overview of the dataset.
 Panel (a) of Figure~\ref{fig:hist} shows the histogram of test takers' total scores by the testing program's cheating labels.
 Similarly, Panel (b) of Figure~\ref{fig:hist} gives the histogram of items' correct rates by the testing program's compromisation labels.
-Similarly, the two panels of Figure~\ref{fig:hist2} show the histograms of mean response time in the logarithm scale for test takers and items, respectively.
+Similarly, the two panels of Figure~\ref{fig:hist2} show the histograms of the mean response time in logarithm scale for test takers and items, respectively.

-From these plots, it is not difficult to see that the corresponding summary statistics do not have much information about the labels of the test takers and items.
-In fact, the area under the curves (AUC) of the corresponding ROC curves are 55.2\% and 71.7\% for the classification of the cheating labels based on total score and mean log-time, respectively.
+From these plots, it is not difficult to see that the corresponding summary statistics do not have much information about the labels on the test takers and items.
+In fact, the area under the curves (AUC) of the corresponding receiver operating characteristic (ROC) curves are 55.2\% and 71.7\% for the classification of the cheating labels based on total score and mean log-time, respectively.
 Similarly, the corresponding AUCs for the classification of items are 52.4\% and 60.6\%, respectively.
-As we will see in the sequel, the proposed models substantially improve upon these benchmarks.
+As we will see in the sequel, the proposed method substantially improves upon these benchmarks.